emilianvrd/Maneuvers/Fantasy maneuvers/Archetypes.md

 You can comprehend and communicate with plants and animals with an intelligence equal to or lower than -3, though they may be limited in their comprehension by their intelligence.
 You also ignore natural difficult terrain and greater difficult terrain.

-In addition, you learn a Fighting Move with the nature, beast, or plant trait, or a trait corresponding to one of the elemental damage types (acid, cold, fire, lightning, poison, and thunder)
+In addition, you learn a Fighting Move with the Nature, Beast, or Plant trait, or a trait corresponding to one of the elemental damage types (Acid, Cold, Fire, Lightning, Poison, and Thunder)

 ### Dual-wielder
 You wield two weapons and use them to attack your enemies in a flurry of strikes.